MovingBlocks/TempDoc/Modding-Guide.md

       * With this done you should be able to run `gradlew distMods` in the project root to get your mod as a `.jar` under `builds/distributions/mods` that you can share with friends
    * Look for nice examples close to something you want to do in an existing mod and start tinkering with your own!

-New content tutorial
+## Creating new content
 --------------------------------------------------

+So you've got your basic mod set up, and want to add some new goodies to the game.
+This is just the section to get you started.
-Lets say you've made your new mod `mymod` and want to add some simple content to it - namely a new block that both contains an inventory (like a chest) and can spawn stuff (like a portal)
+Lets say you've made your new mod `mymod` and want to add some simple content to it - namely a new block that both contains an inventory (like a chest) and can spawn stuff (like a portal).

-TODO :D
+[[Using Blender Assets]] - A guide on how to take a model from Blender and import it to the game in a friendly format.

-Related Links
+### Related Links
 --------------------------------------------------

    * [[Modding API]] - API information for what's useful to mods